amitha-sanka/repository_1/_posts/2023-01-24-bloghacks.md

 **2. How does someone that is empowered help someone that is not empowered?
 Describe something you could do at Del Norte HS.**

 Someone that is empowered can help someone that is not empowered by encouraging them to decrease and adjust their screen brightness on their digital devices.
 Additionally, telling someone the changes they have noticed in their life after reducing brightness and screen time can help persuade them to also consider reducing blue lights from screens.
 Something that I could do at Del Norte High School is reminding students to decrease their screen time and screen brightness.
 I would tell them to spend time doing things they love that do not involve using or looking at a screen.
+Additionally, I think counselors or the Del Norte High School team can give presentations or a lesson plan to teachers to present to students.
+I think implementing things on paper can also potentially help students because it reduces the amount of bluelight they are exposed to by spending time on their phones for social media or doing homework.

 **3. Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?**